Laurie O Brien Headshot

 3 Credits

 This course will introduce students to the practical methods for researching possible careers and opportunities after graduation.
-Using Internet and library research, students will identify a career field that might interest them.
+Using research and writing, students will identify a career field that might interest them.
 Further investigations will focus on the realities of working in that environment so that further decisions can be made leading to that career.
-This course is required for all 3rd year Visual Media majors.
+Students will interview visual media alumni in their work environments.
+Students will create effective resumes and an effective cover letter necessary for employment.

 Featured Work